`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Problem Formulation

 \section{Problem Formulation}

-Task allocation problems are categorized as mixed-motive situations for humans (especially in setting that agents are ought to fulfill their tasks and cannot dismiss it).
+Task allocation problems are categorized as mixed-motive situations for humans (especially in setting where agents are ought to fulfill their tasks and cannot dismiss it).
 They are cooperative in forming a team but in getting the assignment they are selfish and considering their own interest.
 So, for task assignment humans are selfish but at the same time in order to hold a bargain in the team and keep the team they need to consider other teammates and be cooperative.
-In other words, they are selfish but there is a bound to their selfishness, and the bound comes so the team will not be broken due to selfishness. \\ Our task allocation problem can be defined using a $3$-tuple $\langle A, T, C \rangle$ where $A=\{0, 1, \dots, n\}$ and $n$ denotes the AI Task Allocator (AITA) and $0, \dots n-1$ denotes the $n$ human agents, $T = \{T_1, \dots, T_m\}$ denotes $m$ indivisible tasks that need to be allocated to the $n$ human agents, and $C = \{C_0, C_1, \dots C_n\}$ denotes the cost functions of each agent\footnote{Preferences over tasks or capability of doing tasks are characterized in cost function (eg. cost of infinity for being incapable in doing a task)}. $C_n$ represents the overall cost metric associated with a task-allocation outcome $o$ (defined below).
+In other words, they are selfish but there is a bound to their selfishness, and the bound comes so the team will not be broken due to selfishness. \\ \looseness =-1 Our task allocation problem can be defined using a $3$-tuple $\langle A, T, C \rangle$ where $A=\{0, 1, \dots, n\}$ where $n$ denotes the AI Task Allocator (AITA) and $0, \dots n-1$ denotes the $n$ humans, $T = \{T_1, \dots, T_m\}$ denotes $m$ indivisible tasks that need to be allocated to the $n$ humans, and $C = \{C_0, C_1, \dots C_n\}$ denotes the cost functions of each agent (preferences over tasks, skills and capability of doing tasks are characterized in cost function-- eg. cost of infinity for being incapable in doing a task). $C_n$ represents the overall performance cost metric associated with a task allocation outcome $o$ (defined below).

-For many real world settings, a human may not be fully aware of the utility functions of the other human agents \cite{saha2007efficient}.
-In our setting, a human agent $i$ is only aware of its costs $C_i$ and has noisy information about all the other utility functions $C_j ~\forall~ j\neq i$ and the performance costs (when $j = n$).
-We represent $i$'s noisy estimate of $j$'s cost as $C_{ij}$.
-For a task $t$, we denote the human $i$'s cost for that task as $C_i(t)$ their perception of $j$'s cost as $C_{ij}(t)$.